Bloxelcom/bloxelcomweb/README.md

 You are not allowed to distribute this program with our banding.
 Our branding remains under copyright.

-for outlines of usage of the logos, check here: https://github.com/Bloxelcom/bloxelcomweb/blob/main/logos/LICENSE
+For outlines of usage of the logos, check here: https://github.com/Bloxelcom/bloxelcomweb/blob/main/logos/LICENSE